coki333333-cmyk/world-updater/README.md

 this extension is intended to use a local model (or an external API) to automatically update sillytavern variables, useful for tracking character status, locations, feelings, and even creating RPG systems. (it also supports JavaScript!! =D)

 !!! **BUT BE AWARE** !!! since this extension allows raw JS execution. you have to be careful when importing or using random JS code.
+PS: currently, 2026/05/19, i added some protections (if you import a JSON file, but do not trust 100% on this, please.)

 ## Concept